WASP-33b: Atmosphere

 In 2020, with the detection of secondary eclipses (when the planet is blocked by its star), the mass of the planet along with temperature profile across its surface was measured.
 WASP-33b has strong winds in its atmosphere, similar to Venus, shifting the hottest spot 28.7±7.1 degrees to the west.
 The averaged wind speed is 8.5 km/s in the thermosphere.
 The illuminated side brightness temperature is 3014 ± 60 K, while the nightside brightness temperature is 1605 ± 45 K.

 The atmospheric escape driven by hydrogen Balmer line absorption is relatively modest, totaling about one to ten Earth masses per billion years.

-The water in dayside atmosphere of WASP-33b is mostly dissociated to hydroxyl radicals due to high temperature, as planetary emission spectra indicated.
+The water in dayside atmosphere of WASP-33b is mostly dissociated to hydroxyl radicals due to high temperature, as planetary emission spectra indicated which was the first detected hydroxyl radicals on a planet outside the Solar System.

 Non-Keplerian features of motion for WASP-33b

 In view of the high rotational speed of its parent star, the orbital motion of WASP-33b may be affected in a measurable way by the huge oblateness of the star and effects of general relativity.

 First, the distorted shape of the star makes its gravitational field deviate from the usual Newtonian inverse-square law.
 The same is true for the Sun, and part of the precession of the orbit of Mercury is due to this effect.
 However, it is estimated to be $9 \times 10^9$ greater for WASP-33b.

 Other effects will also be greater for WASP-33b.
 In particular, precession due to general relativistic frame-dragging should be $3 \times 10^5$ greater for WASP-33b than for Mercury, where it is so far too small to have been observed.
 It has been argued that the oblateness of HD 15082 could be measured at a percent accuracy from a 10-year analysis of the time variations of the planet's transits.
 Effects due to the planet's oblateness are smaller by at least one order of magnitude, and they depend on the unknown angle between the planet's equator and the orbital plane, perhaps making them undetectable.
 The effects of frame-dragging are slightly too small to be measured by such an experiment.

 Nodal precession of WASP-33b, caused by oblateness of the parent star, was measured by 2021.
 The gravitational quadrupole moment of the HD 15082 was found to be equal to 6.73×10−5.
 The non-Keplerian precession is expected to be 500 times smaller, yet to be detected.